GB: Smoky Spurge Hawkmoth,

-(ii) The findings of Meerman (1993) also indicate that H. dahlii and H. tithymali share a common ancestry and that H. dahlii evolved in isolation on Corsica and Sardinia.
-A near identical course of evolution appears to have been followed by the butterfly Papilio hospiton Gene, 1839, which appears to have evolved from an isolated population of the North African P. saharae Oberthür, 1879 (Pittaway et al., 1994).)
+(ii) The findings of Meerman (1993) also indicate that Hyles dahlii and Hyles tithymali (Boisduval, 1834) may share a common ancestry and that Hyles dahlii evolved in isolation on Corsica and Sardinia.
+A near identical course of evolution appears to have been followed by the butterfly Papilio hospiton Géné, 1839, which appears to have evolved from an isolated population of the North African Papilio saharae Oberthür, 1879 (Pittaway et al., 1994).)

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- the Tyrrhenian subsection of the Mediterranean refuge, from whence it appears to have colonized the Balearic Islands.

-A species of rocky mountainsides scattered with shrubs and pine trees.
+A species of rocky mountainsides and sand-dunes scattered with shrubs and pine trees.

 May/June and August/September, in two broods, with a partial third in warm years.